jdbaldry/cortex-helm-chart/README.md

 ## Grafana Metrics Enterprise license file

-In order to use the enterprise features of Grafana Metrics Enterprise, you need to provide a license file to a bootsrap job.
+In order to use the enterprise features of Grafana Metrics Enterprise, you need to provide a license file to a bootstrap job.
 For more information, see the [Getting Started](https://grafana.com/docs/metrics-enterprise/latest/getting-started/#get-a-license) documentation.

 This Helm chart expects the license to be embedded in a Kubernetes secret with the name `{{ template "metrics_enterprise.fullname" . }}-license`.